CNA Vulnerability to Fix and Disclosure Workflow

 Security reports may come from various places (module authors, users, security researchers, other CNAs or even CPANSec).

-All reports should become a ticket in the CPANSec CNA issue tracker, using the “Vulnerability Report” template, and added to the Vulnerability Tracking Project.
+All reports should become a ticket in the CPANSec CNA issue tracker, using the “Vulnerability Report” template.

 Issues that were not initially reported on the cpan-security email list do not need to be forwarded to the list.